DanielSvub/gonatus/README.md

 # Gonatus
-Gonatus is an opensource Golang library for highly scalable environments for unstructured, structured and relational data analysis.
+Gonatus is an opensource Golang library for highly scalable environments for unstructured, structured, and relational data analysis.

 # Gonatus Basics

 ## Gonatus System
-While Gonatus is meant to be Big Data framework for large scalable environments, we define designed those areas:
+While Gonatus is meant to be Big Data framework for large scalable environments, we cover these areas:
-  * objective system with functional serialization,
+  * object system with functional serialization,
   * lazy streams,
   * reinvented file system,
   * logging,